 A relatively large number of people in Le Claire telecommute to their jobs.
 Overall, about 12.57% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Le Claire doesn't have a public transportation system that people use for their commute.
+Le Claire is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Le Claire citizens is substantially higher than the typical US community, as 33.80% of adults in Le Claire have at least a bachelor's degree, and the average American community has 21.84%.